LastLeaf/fw.mpa/README.md

 * `conn.session.save(callback)` Save session data to the database.

 # Development Status #
 fw.mpa is still in early development.
 See issues if you are interested.
+It cannot run on Windows currently.

 # LICENSE #
 Copyright 2014 LastLeaf, MIT License.